wiltacca/Portfolio/README.md

 # Artificial Intelligence
 ![alt text](AIMLDL.png)

-### Artificial Intelligence (AI) is a science that empowers computers to mimic human intelligence such as decision making, text processing, and visual perception.
+### Artificial Intelligence (AI) is a science that empowers computers to mimic human intelligence, such as decision making, text processing, and visual perception.
 AI is a broader ﬁeld that contains several subﬁeld such as machine learning, deep learning, robotics, and computer vision.

 # Machine Learning

 ### Machine Learning is a subﬁeld of Artiﬁcial Intelligence that enables machines to improve at a given task with experience.
 It is important to note that all machine learning techniques are classiﬁed as Artiﬁcial Intelligence ones.
-However, not all Artiﬁcial Intelligence could count as Machine Learning since some basic Rule-based engines could be classiﬁed as AI but they do not learn from experience therefore they do not belong to the machine learning category.
+However, not all Artiﬁcial Intelligence could count as Machine Learning since some basic Rule-based engines could be classiﬁed as AI, but do not learn from experience therefore, they do not belong to the machine learning category.

 ___

 # [Click Project 1: Classification & Regression](https://github.com/wiltacca/Portfolio/blob/main/Classification_%26_Regression_Models.ipynb)
 ![alt text](machinelearning.jpg)

 ### Supervised Machine Learning: In Supervised learning, you train the machine using data which is well “labeled.”
 It means some data is already tagged with the correct answer.
-It can be compared to learning which takes place in the presence of a supervisor or a teacher.
+It can be compared to learning in the presence of a supervisor or a teacher.

 ### What is the difference between regression and classification in supervised learning?
 ### * Classification is the task of predicting a discrete class label.
 ### * Regression is the task of predicting a continuous quantity.

-**CLASSIFICATION CASE STUDY -** This project performs HR analytics that is revolutionizing the way human resources departments operate, leading to higher efficiency and better results overall.
+**CLASSIFICATION CASE STUDY -** This project performs HR analytics that is revolutionising the way human resources departments operate, leading to higher efficiency and better results overall.
 Human resources have been using analytics for years.
 However, the collection, processing and analysis of data have been largely manual, and given the nature of human resources dynamics and HR KPIs, the approach has been constraining HR.
 Here is an opportunity to try machine learning in identifying the employees most likely to get promoted.

 ![alt text](Classification.png)